American Lighthouse Foundation

 List of participating sites:

-The following is a list of the 2022 participating lighthouses and are subject to change
+The following is a list of the 2024 participating lighthouses – an update for 2025 will be posted in early summer.

-All lighthouses will be open 9:00 am to 3:00 pm unless otherwise noted.
+All lighthouses are open 9:00 am to 3:00 pm unless otherwise noted.

 Burnt Coat Harbor Lighthouse